June 5, 2020

 Alternatively, up-and-coming Leith, jam-packed as it is with cafes and restaurants, is ideal for foodies who prefer to stay by the sea.

 Classic British holiday.
-Three words that sum up Blackpool down to a tee.
+Three words that sum up Blackpool perfectly.
 The Pleasure Beach, Sandcastle Water Park, the Tower; each one is iconic in its own way.
 Whatever your preconceptions about Blackpool may be, it never fails to offer tremendous value for money.

 In recent years, the seaside town has been boosted by some much needed investment, with a revamp of the promenade injecting a new lease of life into Blackpool.
 Other attractions include SEALIFE, Blackpool Zoo and the famous promenade itself.